isc-projects/kea/doc/sphinx/arm/hooks.rst

 -  ``prerotate`` - external executable or script called with the name of the file that will be closed (Kea will not wait for the process to finish)

--  ``portrotate`` - external executable or script called with the name of the file that had been opened (Kea will not wait for the process to finish)
+-  ``postrotate`` - external executable or script called with the name of the file that had been opened (Kea will not wait for the process to finish)

 -  ``request-parser-format`` - evaluated parsed expression used to extract and